(Valid for new customers with immediate effect; valid for existing customers from 15th of August 2019)

 (2) shipcloud GmbH shall be entitled to amend the General Terms and Conditions of Business provided that there are good reasons, in particular due to new technical developments and legal changes as well as changes in supreme judicial jurisprudence, economic conditions, market conditions or other equivalent reasons.
 The amended General Terms and Conditions of Business will be sent to the customer via e-mail no later than one month before they shall become valid.
 If the customer does not object to their validity within two weeks after receipt of the e-mail, the amended General Terms and Conditions of Business shall be deemed accepted. shipcloud GmbH will advert the customer on the two-week period within the e-mail.
 The amended General Terms and Conditions of Business are also published on the websites of shipcloud GmbH.

 (3) Existing customers with a contract commencement before 25 May 2018 who have not yet signed (electronically or personally) the Data Processing Agreement (DPA/AV) to be concluded with shipcloud GmbH mandatorily in accordance with Art.
-28 GDPR since 25 May 2018, hereby conclude the DPA with shipcloud GmbH which can be accessed via the following link.
+28 GDPR since 25 May 2018, hereby conclude the DPA with shipcloud GmbH which can be accessed via the following Pdf Link">link.

 (4) Jurisdiction is Hamburg, Germany.